OpenDSA/OpenDSA/RST/source/Development/StringSearchBoyerMoore.rst

 beginning at position :math:`p + 1` and :math:`offset` is the least
 amount this suffix must be moved to the left to match another occurrence of itself in :math:`sub` without matching the character in position in :math:`p`.
+This motion to the left may involve the leftmost characters "sliding off the end of the master string".
+When this occurs, those characters that have slid off the end of the master string are viewed as matching the non-existent characters to which they would be compared.
 The computation of the :math:`align` array can be tricky.
 It somewhat resembles the computation of the KMP :math:`align` array but is done "in reverse" because of the right-to-left scan done by Boyer-Moore.
 We will further study the computation of the :math:`align` array later in this module.
 However,